From BR Bullpen

 Major leagues

-He was sent to the Athletics in a trade that took place on June 15, 1957.
+He was sent by the Yankees to the Kansas City Athletics in a trade that took place on June 15, 1957.
 The Yankees sent Martyn, Woodie Held, Billy Martin and Ralph Terry to the Athletics for Ryne Duren, Jim Pisoni and Harry Simpson.

-Just three days after the trade, Martyn made his big league debut, on June 18, 1957.
-Facing the Washington Senators, Martyn – playing in right field – went 1-4 with a walk in his first big league game.
+Just three days after the trade, Martyn made his big league debut, on June 18th.
+Facing the Washington Senators, Martyn – playing in right field – went 1 for 4 with a walk in his first big league game.
 Overall in his first big league season, he hit .267 in 58 games.
 In 131 at-bats, he hit one home run and drove in 12 RBI.

 Despite having two respectable seasons in a row prior to 1959, 1959 would end up being his final year in the majors.
 He appeared in only one game, getting only one at-bat.
 In his final big league at-bat, pinch-hitting for Bob Grim, he grounded out.

-His playing career was interrupted by two years in military service (missing all of the entire 1953 season).
+His playing career was interrupted by two years in military service, forcing him to miss all of the 1953 season.

 Overall, Martyn played in 154 big league games.
-In 358 at-bats, he hit .263 with three home runs and 35 RBI.
-He hit 12 doubles and 11 triples, scoring 35 runs and stealing two bases (while being caught stealing seven times).
+In 358 at-bats, he hit .263 with 3 home runs and 35 RBI.
+He hit 12 doubles and 11 triples, scoring 35 runs and stealing 2 bases (while being caught stealing 7 times).